 - Being a perfectionist place you in a position where you never are 'good enough to deserve a compliment.

 - Social Anxiety Disorder affects your behavior and attitudes about receiving compliments.
 You live in a fear-based situation.

 - A given compliment is not always about you.
-This is especially true when the compliment comes from truth and light.
-It's about the person giving the compliment.
+It's about the person giving the praise.

 - Learn how to stop 'dismissing' and rejecting compliments.

 - Practice accepting compliments and praise in a kind and gentle manner.
 Just two words are needed, "Thank You."